 Collaborate Together - Research Report

-Following the violent events breakout during May 2021, A New Way has developed a brave educational program with the support of the U.S Embassy Jerusalem, touching the open wounds of the mixed cities’ population.
+Following the breakout of violent events during May 2021, A New Way has developed a brave educational program with the support of the U.S Embassy Jerusalem, touching the open wounds of the Mixed cities’ population.

-The aim was to establish joint Arab-Jewish youth leadership groups of mixed cities, to jointly volunteer together within their local communities.
+The aim was to establish joint Arab-Jewish youth leadership groups of mixed cities cities to volunteer together within their local communities.

 The pilot of the program was undertaken in two mixed population regions: the city of Akko, and the Mateh Yehuda Regional Council.

 The study included interviews with teachers, students and a questionnaire measuring the change from the beginning to the end of the process, alongside a control group of nonparticipants from other classes at the same age group and same school.

 Both the Jewish and Arab students entered the process with apprehensions born of existing prejudice.

 The direct and interactive encounters helped lower the fears and challenged the stereotypes, helping the students to see each other’s positive aspects.
 The students noted that they felt more mature and had a better understanding of the context around them.